Parthian Books: Growth

 To celebrate its tenth anniversary in 2003, Parthian organised a competition with the Western Mail, giving the newspaper's readers the chance to win the "Parthian 10", a collection of books by prize-winning writers published by the company.
 The collection included writers such as Jo Mazelis, Lewis Davies, Rachel Trezise, and John Sam Jones.
 The New Welsh Review also published a feature article on Lewis Davies and Parthian to mark the company's tenth anniversary, which was written by literary critic John Pikoulis.

 In 2005, Parthian won the contract to publish the Library of Wales.
 Sponsored by the Welsh Government and the Books Council of Wales, and edited by Professor Dai Smith, the project set out to restore to print forgotten or inaccessible classics of Welsh writing in English.
 Parthian and the Library of Wales were the subject of a major feature by Mario Basini in the Western Mail in 2005, with accompanying photographs by Keith Morris.
 The first five books in the series were So Long, Hector Bebb (1970) by Ron Berry, Border Country (1960) by Raymond Williams, The Dark Philosophers (1946) by Gwyn Thomas, Cwmardy (1937) and We Live (1939) by Lewis Jones, and Country Dance (1932) by Margiad Evans.
 In March 2006, Parthian organised the Welsh Writing for the World Week, a showcase of ten Welsh writers held in New York City.
 As part of the festival, Parthian presented the New York Public Library with a copy of the Library of Wales series.
 A donation of the Library of Wales volumes was also made to Wexford County Libraries in 2010, as part of a literary exchange between Wales and Ireland.

-The launch of the Bright Young Things series in September 2010 marked the beginning of a new phase of talent spotting by Parthian, with debut releases by Tyler Keevil, Susie Wild, JP Smythe and Wil Gritten.
+The launch of the Bright Young Things series in September 2010 marked the beginning of a new phase of talent spotting by Parthian, with debut releases by Jemma L King, Tyler Keevil, Susie Wild, JP Smythe and Wil Gritten.
 Keevils debut novel, Fireball, was shortlisted for the Guardian's Not The Booker prize in 2011.
 Ten of the Best, an anthology of poetry featuring Mab Jones, Alan Kellermann, Anna Lewis, M. A. Oliver-Semenov and Siôn Tomos Owen, followed in 2011.
 Full poetry collections from Kellermann and Lewis were published in 2012.
 Collections from Oliver-Semenov and Owen were released in 2016.

 In 2012, Parthian began publishing Cheval, the annual Terry Hetherington Award anthology of short stories.
 Many of the winners of this award, including Mari Ellis Dunning, Natalie Ann Holborow, Jemma L. King and João Morais, have since released debut publications with Parthian.
 By the time of Parthian's twentieth anniversary in 2013, the company had published more than two hundred books.

 Parthian celebrated its twenty-fifth anniversary in 2018 with a showcase at the London Book Fair.
 In 2021, the publisher launched its first podcast with episodes devoted to Welsh queer writing.
 An exhibition to mark Parthian's thirtieth anniversary was held at the museum at St Dogmael's Abbey, Pembrokeshire, in January and February 2023.